 In the last three years, we have seen a 600% increase in the number of pregnant dogs intercepted via our Puppy Pilot.
 The stress imposed on these dogs as they are forced to travel thousands of miles in discomfort and used as mere money-making machines for their illegal importers can be incredibly detrimental to them and their puppies' welfare.

-Help us end the cycle of abuse for more dogs like Snowy.
+Help us end the nightmare start to life for dogs like Bailey.